ABZ-Aaron/DataEngineerZoomCamp/README.md

 If none of the above works for you, try refreshing the service accounts authentication token with:

 `gcloud auth application-default login`
+## Setting up a Cloud VM and SSH Access

 16. Now let's set up a cloud VM instance and SSH access.